nostrcg/.github/profile/README.md

 # Welcome to Nostr CG 👋

 Nostr CG is the git repository for the [W3C Nostr Community Group](https://www.w3.org/community/nostr/).
-The aim of this group is to document and explore the intersectoin of [Nostr](https://github.com/nostr-protocol/nostr) with existing web standards.
+The aim of this group is to document and explore the intersection of [Nostr](https://github.com/nostr-protocol/nostr) with existing web standards.

 ## Repositories 📚